The Crow And The Bear

-The Crow Series, Book 2
+The Crow Series, Novella 2

 Bounty hunter Callum Boggs—sometimes called Crow—arrives in the mining town of Silverton on a cold October day in search of a man who has committed unspeakable crimes.
 Skilled in the technique of dream scouting, Crow has narrowed the location of the criminal to Silas Ravine.
 No normal man would dare to venture into this region, where so many gruesome and unexplained murders have taken place—a piece of land forever haunted where Death still walks.
 But Crow is no normal man…